 The whole reason Guy Kawasaki came up with the rule was to make presentations more engaging.

-The 10 20 30 rule may seem overly restricting at first glance, but as is the necessity in today’s attention crisis, it’s a principle that helps you make maximum impact with minimal content.
+The 10 20 30 rule may seem overly restricting at first glance, but as is necessary in today’s attention crisis, it’s a principle that helps you make maximum impact with minimal content.

 Let’s dive in…